ITEA is the Eureka Cluster on software innovation

 ACCELERATE Impact story

-Smart communities · 19 December 2019
+Smart Communities · 19 December 2019

 Innovation is about much more than creating technology; it must ‘go to market’.
 Many companies need new ways to rapidly validate the match between the market and their innovative ICT-intensive technology.
 The ITEA project ACCELERATE took up the challenge of enabling European technology companies to adopt acceleration know-how by focusing on two goals: the transfer of knowledge on a massive scale and the introduction of a new type of product development, the so-called validated learning process that systematically searches for the technology-market match by validating the mechanics of a business model.